OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-04.md

 He will speak to the people for you, and it will be as if he were your mouth and you were God to him.

 ## Exodus 4:17
-But take this staff in your hand so you can perform the signs with it.”
+But carry this staff in your hand to perform the signs.”

 ## Exodus 4:18
 Moses then returned to Jethro, his father-in-law, and said, “Please let me go back to my people in Egypt to see if they are still alive.”
 Jethro replied, “Go in peace.”